Yay I’m off to Bestival this week!

 - Baby wipes.

-- You need a hand sanitiser – click for one that’s just £1.17.
+- You need a hand sanitiser – click for one that you can attach to your bag.

 - Wind up head torch – trust me, you don’t want to approach any situation without knowing exactly what you’re letting yourself in for.
 And with a wind up you don’t have to worry about batteries either – only £4.